Constitution of the Southern Counties Amateur Bands Association

 a) the financial year shall end on 31st December.

 b) income shall be deposited in a bank/building society account in scaba’s name.
-Monies may be moved to deposit accounts in scaba’s name, as the Treasurer sees fit.
+Money may be moved to deposit accounts in scaba’s name, as the Treasurer sees fit.

 c) signatories to all cheques shall be any 2 out of 4 designated members of the Executive Committee.

-d) monies may be used, as the Executive Committee sees fit, to fulfil the aims and objectives of scaba.
-Monies may also be used to repay reasonable expenses incurred on behalf of scaba, and also to pay Honoraria as decided at the Annual General Meeting.
+d) money may be used, as the Executive Committee sees fit, to fulfil the aims and objectives of scaba.
+Money may also be used to repay reasonable expenses incurred on behalf of scaba, and to pay Honoraria as decided at the Annual General Meeting.

 e) the accounts shall be scrutinized annually by an independent scrutineer.